open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

 ```shell
 kubectl apply --namespace otel-demo -f https://raw.githubusercontent.com/open-telemetry/opentelemetry-demo/main/kubernetes/opentelemetry-demo.yaml
 ```

+> **Note** The OpenTelemetry Demo Kubernetes manifests do not support being
+> upgraded from one version to another.
+If you need to upgrade the chart, you
+> must first delete the existing resources and then install the new version.

 > **Note** These manifests are generated from the Helm chart and are provided
 > for convenience.
 It is recommended to use the Helm chart for installation.